 Conference evaluation should not be missed from your priority list of ‘conference must haves’.
 Would you really want to have spent time, money and resources on your conference only to realise that you didn’t know how well it had been received?

 What do you want to discover?

 It all starts with asking the right questions.
 What are you seeking to understand?
 Ask poor questions and you will receive poor results.
 Ask too many questions and you will receive few responses.
 Being overly optimistic on how long your survey will take to complete will result in people getting half way and then stopping.
+Make sure that you are confident and realistic in how long it will take for someone to complete the survey.
+Run some tests to enable you to check whether it really is a 10 minute survey or a 25 minute one.
 The issue of questions to ask and how many is a vital one.

 A holistic approach to conference evaluation

 One of the things that conducting conference evaluation has taught us at Planet Planit over the years is that perspective is everything.
-Remaining impartial throughout means you can create well crafted and identifiable measures for evaluating the success or failure of any conference.
-We have found the key is to work closely with clients when we create the questions, implement the survey and analyse the results.
-This enables us to add our insights and create a report that plugs immediately into their future conference marketing strategies.
+Remaining impartial throughout means we can create well crafted and identifiable measures for evaluating the success or failure of any conference.
+We have found the key is to work closely with clients co-create the questions, implement the survey and analyse the results.
+This enables us to add our insights and create a report that plugs immediately into your future conference marketing strategies.

 Looking for Great Content?